Comparable Dark Matter and Baryon energy densities from Dark Grand Unification

 To sum up, we have an $SU(9)$ Dark GUT gauge group together with the $Sp(4)'\times U(1)_5$ gauge symmetry, forming the complete gauge sector of the model.
 The fermion content, including five different representations under the gauge group $SU(9)\times Sp(4)'\times U(1)_5$, denoted by $A,\Psi,\bar{F},\chi^c_f,\chi'_0$, is provided as follows:

 where $i=1,2,3$ for three generations of fermions.
 Among them, the $\chi_{a,i}$ and $\chi_{f,i}(\chi_{f,i}^c)$ will become the dark quarks in our dark QCD sector.
 An important feature, as a consequence of extending the SM fermion content, is that there are also three generations of dark quarks analogous to the SM quarks.
-This not only introduces a flavored dark sector \cite{Kile:2011mn,Batell:2011tc,Kamenik:2011nb,Agrawal:2011ze,Lopez-Honorez:2013wla,Kile:2013ola,Batell:2013zwa,Kile:2014jea}, but also allows new $CP$-violating sources that are relevant for cosmology.
-More about the masses and interactions of these fermions will be determined in the following sections.
+This not only introduces a flavored dark sector \cite{Kile:2011mn,Batell:2011tc,Kamenik:2011nb,Agrawal:2011ze,Lopez-Honorez:2013wla,Kile:2013ola,Batell:2013zwa,Kile:2014jea,Renner:2018fhh}, but also allows new $CP$-violating sources that are relevant for cosmology.
+Further details regarding the masses and interactions of these fermions will be provided in the following subsections.